There are also swims in Port Moody and Delta, and most years in Fort Langley too.

 The Port Moody Penguin Plunge is a fundraising event for the Pleasantside Community Association.
 The cost for swimming participants is $5 per person, or $10 per family, with proceeds benefiting programs run by the organization.

 Click Port Moody Penguin Plunge for more information.

 Delta Polar Bear Swim

 The Delta Polar Bear Swim takes place at Boundary Bay Regional Park at 541 Centennial Parkway in Tsawwassen.
 Registration for the city’s 39th annual event is at noon and participants hit the water at 1 pm.
-These details are for 2018, but we expect them to be the same for 2019.

 Fort Langley Polar Bear Swim

 The annual polar swim in Fort Langley celebrates its sixth season in 2019 at the beach on Brae Island Regional Park across the water from the village.
-The swimming starts at noon and finishes very soon after.
+The swimming usually starts at noon and finishes very soon after.

 Unlike other similar events elsewhere in the Lower Mainland, the Fort Langley swim is pretty informal.
 There are no official sponsors, organizer, registration process, charitable beneficiary or fees.
 The swim is also in the river as opposed to the ocean, and in some years there has actually been ice on the water.